 The criteria and process that WDE will approve eligible secondary and postsecondary recipients for funds under this Act will continue to use a web-based application via the Wyoming Grants Management System (GMS).
 Applications must meet all required criteria.
-Local applications and improvement plans (as applicable) are due by June 1st.
+Local applications and improvement plans (as applicable) are due by May 31st.
 All requested revisions and edits must be submitted no later than June 30th in order for spending authority to be granted as of July 1.

 Data training will be offered each winter prior to the new grant application being released.
-We have scheduled and will be holding a private two (2) hour meeting with each district and community college.
+We have scheduled and have been holding a private two (2) hour meeting with each district and community college.
 The first hour will be reviewing the data from the previous school year with their administrative staff and Perkins coordinators as well as anyone else they wish to attend.
 We will have a data team representative attend to clarify and answer questions as they arise.
 The intention is to help districts utilize their data to inform their new plan and application.
 The second hour will be spent answering questions regarding the comprehensive local needs assessment process and the new Perkins V application Local recipients who have not met their performance targets within 90% will be required to submit an improvement plan.
 Technical assistance will be provided to local recipients who have not met local performance targets.

-Each local recipient will also be required to complete and submit an application, a comprehensive local needs assessment, and a budget.
+Each local recipient will also be required to complete and submit a biennial application, a comprehensive local needs assessment, and a budget in even numbered years.
+In the odd numbered years each local recipient will only need to submit an amendment, a new budget sheet and the required annual documentation.
 Each local recipient will submit a grant application answering questions of how they will: